 We identified suitable comparison events, such as the UK National Minimum Wage (NMW) policy, implemented in 1998-9, and the retrospective impact of the UK government 1998 internet growth policy, Britain’s Competitive Future.
 We also situated these policies in contemporary geopolitical context, such as the widespread impact of the 1997 ‘Asian tigers’ financial crisis and the 2000 ‘dotcom’ crash (both since overshadowed by the 2008 global financial crisis).

 We provided three insights relevant to the client’s goals.
 First, we showed that prior predictions of the impact of digital technology on the workplace were over-estimates, and encouraged future stakeholders to use a more moderate tone in similar debates.
 Second, we showed that the UK ‘productivity puzzle’ was in fact a far older debate than generally realised and one relevant to many countries in addition to the UK (debate on this topic has since gravitated towards this conclusion).
 Third, we showed that employers met with the cost of the NMW by absorbing increased costs into operations rather than by investment in a forgotten innovation or technology.
 Indeed, contemporary agency surveys revealed that many employers were already paying wages at the NMW level.
-This supplied policymakers with evidence as to how to meeting the challenge of implementing the National Living Wage (2015-date).
+This supplied policymakers with evidence as to how to meet the challenge of implementing the National Living Wage (2015-date).

 Outcomes and impact

 We published our 38-page report Don’t Believe the Hype: Work, Robots, History (2017) which is online here.
 It contained five appendices, including a historical comparison between the Taylor Review and similar government investigation stored in the UK National Archives.

 A key outcome of this work is that Project Hindsight is now recognised as a thought-leader on the buoyant strategy topic of ‘The Future of Work’.
 Subsequent engagements on this subject include Low Cost by Design (funded by the Higher Education Innovation Fund as part of the Ministry of Defence’s Combat Air Strategy), the Future of Work Hub (a Lewis Silkin project), and an advisory position on the UK Cabinet Office’s ‘Future of Work and the Government Estate’ strategy.